Wright-Fisher diffusion with negative mutation rates: Introduction

 In this text we focus on properties of NWF models as a family of diffusions on the unit simplex and explore some of their properties that are important in the context of the Markov chain model on Cladograms.

-\textbf{Part (1).} We show that, just like Wright-Fisher diffusions (see \cite{vsm}), the NWF processes can be recovered from a far simpler class of models, the Bessel-Square (BESQ) processes with negative dimensions.
-A comprehensive treatment of BESQ processes can be found in the book by Revuz \& Yor \cite{RY}.
-This family of one dimensional diffusions is indexed by a single real parameter $\theta$ (called the dimension) and are solutions of the stochastic differential equations \eq Z(t)= x + 2 \int_0^t \sqrt{\abs{Z(s)}}d\beta(s) + \theta t, \qquad x \ge 0, \quad t\ge 0, \en where $\beta$ is a one dimensional standard Brownian motion.
+\textit{Part} (1).
+We show that, just like Wright--Fisher diffusions (see~\cite{vsm}), the NWF processes can be recovered from a far simpler class of models, the Bessel-square (BESQ) processes with negative dimensions.
+A comprehensive treatment of BESQ processes can be found in the book by Revuz and Yor~\cite{RY}.
+This family of one-dimensional diffusions is indexed by a single real parameter $\theta$ (called the dimension) and are solutions of the stochastic differential equations

+where $\beta$ is a one-dimensional standard Brownian motion.
 We denote the law of this process by $Q^\theta_x$.
 It can be shown that the above SDE admits a unique strong solution until it hits the origin.
-The classical model only admits paramater $\theta$ to be non-negative.
-However, an extension, introduced by G\"oing-Jaeschke \& Yor \cite{yornbesq}, allows the parameter $\theta$ to be negative.
-It is important to note that $Q_x^\theta$ is the diffusion limit of a Galton-Watson branching process with a $\abs{\theta}$ rate of immigration (for $\theta \ge 0$) or emigration (for $\theta<0$).
+The classical model only admits paramater $\theta$ to be nonnegative.
+However, an extension, introduced by G\"oing-Jaeschke and Yor \cite {yornbesq}, allows the parameter $\theta$ to be negative.
+It is important to note that $Q_x^\theta$ is the diffusion limit of a Galton--Watson branching process with a $\abs{\theta}$ rate of immigration (for $\theta\ge0$) or emigration (for $\theta<0$).